DHTMLX/gantt-docs/data/desktop/inline_editing.md

   },

   is_changed: function (value, id, column, node) {
-    // called before save/close.
+    //called before save/close.
 Return true if new value differs from the original one
-    // returning true will trigger saving changes, returning false will skip saving },
+    //returning true will trigger saving changes, returning false will skip saving },

   is_valid: function (value, id, column, node) {